-The question, “How much should I be able to bench?” shouldn’t really fill you with worry that you’re not benching enough, as long as you’re working on your fitness goals and striving to progress and improve as time goes by.
+The question, “How much should I be able to bench?” shouldn’t really fill you with worry that you’re not doing enough, as long as you’re working on your fitness goals and striving to progress and improve as time goes by.

 That said, it’s only natural to be curious about your “bench press number.”

-So… how much can you bench?
+So… how weight should you try?

 Although the number obviously varies from person to person, there are some ways for you to figure out how much you should be able to bench right now.